-The above refund schedule will be adjusted by the Business Office for classes lasting for less than 16 weeks.
+The above refund schedule will be adjusted by the Business Office for classes lasting for less than typical fall or spring term.

 Any student account that remains unpaid at the end of the semester and not paid within 30 days may be turned over to an outside collection agency.
 The student will be responsible for all collection costs and/or attorney's fees necessary to collect these accounts.